CumulusNetworks/cldemo-ansible-tower/README.md

 Leave this terminal open for the duration of the demo - this creates an SSH tunnel that will allow you to use the Ansible website from your host machine.
-In Firefox or Chrome, navigate to https://localhost:9000 - you will receive an error message stating that your connection is not secure.
+In Firefox or Chrome, navigate to [https://localhost:9000](https://localhost:9000).
+You will receive an error message stating that your connection is not secure.
 Go to Advanced and either add an exception or tell it to proceed to localhost anyway.

 ![](fig1.png)